-Additionally, his career includes a 13-year tenure with Ernst & Young, where he was admitted to partnership in the Northern Virginia High Technology and Life Science Practice as Audit Partner serving a variety of private and publicly traded biotechnology companies.
-Pete received a Bachelor of Business Administration, Accounting, from Salisbury University in Maryland and he also serves on the Board and Executive Committees of the Technology Council of Maryland.
+Prior to Martek, Pete spent 13-years at Ernst & Young, where he advanced to Partner in the Northern Virginia High Technology and Life Science Practice, serving a variety of private and publicly traded biotechnology companies.
+A member of Paragon’s Board of Directors, Pete received a BBA in Accounting, from Salisbury University in Maryland and serves on the Board and Executive Committees of the Technology Council of Maryland.

 William D Thomas, Jr, PhD